ansys/pyoptislang/doc/source/user_guide/launch.rst

 closes connection with remote optiSLang server.
 If optiSLang server was started with parameter ``shutdown_on_finished=False``, server won't shutdown.
-If shutdown of the optiSLang server is requested :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` has to be called before disposing, please see following chapter.
+If shutdown of the optiSLang server is requested :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` has to be called before disposing, please see following pages.

 .. _optislang-termination: